cfe-lab/CFEIntact/docs/workflow.md

 The outputs from this procedure are used to produce the `orfs.json` file.

-### BLAST Analysis

-Optionally, CFEIntact calls the NCBI's `blastn` program to obtain alignment data that is region-based, as opposed to the global alignment provided by `mafft`.

 ## Analysis steps

 CFEIntact performs multiple analysis steps that are independent of each other.